Paradox: On the Brink of Eternity: Plot

 In the near future, NASA astronaut Ed Walker is on board the ISS.
 After a failed coupling attempt, he and his crew barely escape back to Earth while the ISS, although scheduled to be crashed down over uninhabited territory anyway, is completely destroyed just like his public image.
 Meanwhile, PhD student David Holmes witnesses the second Voyager probe losing contact with Earth in the exact same distance as swifter probes prior.
 Since the Centauri company is now capable to create a fusion reactor fueled by antimatter, a spaceship called Helios shall be sent into the outer Solar System to investigate this mysterious boundary and prepare the long journey to the stars.
 Ed and David are both chosen for the mission, together with astronauts Wendy Michaels and Grace Cooper, but have to face individual problems: Ed Walker promised his wife Helen that his ISS mission would be his last, but due to the historical breakthrough of the Helios broke and renewed it, causing her to demand a divorce.
 David struggles with the hard astronaut training and thinks about giving up.
 Ed motivates him, strengthening the bond between them both.

-After launch, multiple argument cause tension, but can be resolved until arrival.
+After launch, multiple arguments cause tension, but are suspended until arrival.
 It turns out that a gargantuan sphere of self-replicating nanobots encloses the entire Solar System.
 Any hole is automatically filled again and behind the sphere, lost signals by space probes still arrive although the entire Milky Way is dark.
 Beyond intergalactic space, half a galaxy is visible, showing the current process of enclosing systems.
 Initiating contact with the sphere succeeds, which tells them to have been created by a highly advanced alien civilization to stop other civilizations from spreading into the universe, whose original impression was kept to no betray itself too soon.
 Every single event on Earth has been recorded, and its potential futures are constantly calculated.
 According to the sphere, a global war on Earth is inevitable and requires annihilating humanity soon.
 When the crew of the Helios tries to intervene, they are destroyed instead.

 On Earth, Helen reads a last letter by Ed when rockets begin appearing in the sky, fully in the dark about the far greater threat.